andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Ministry staff
     - Military
     - Police or internal security
+    - Other
     - We have no contact with government officials
     - Don't know

-*Q3.6*: What kind of government officials does your organization have contact with *most often*?
+*Q4.6*: What kind of government officials does your organization have contact with *most often*? (select one)

-:   Text field
+:   Single answer

+    - President or prime minister
+    - Member of parliament
+    - Head of a ministry
+    - Ministry staff
+    - Military
+    - Police or internal security
+    - Other
+    - We have no contact with government officials
+    - Don't know

-*Q3.7*: How often is your organization required to report to the government of `country_name`?
+*Q4.7*: How often is your organization required to report to the government of `country_name`?

 :   Single answer